Richard is currently winding down his research career at Wilder Research.

-For more than 35 years, Richard has worked with diverse community-based groups and government agencies to design and carry out useful studies focused on outcomes and improvement.
-His studies cover early childhood policies, services, and indicators and the effectiveness of school readiness, prevention, and capacity-building programs for children, youth, and families.
-Richard also directs Wilder’s cost-benefit and return on investment studies and is part of the leadership of Minnesota Compass.
+For more than 37 years, Richard worked with diverse community-based groups and government agencies to design and carry out useful studies focused on outcomes and improvement.
+His studies covered early childhood policies, services, and indicators and the effectiveness of school readiness, prevention, and capacity-building programs for children, youth, and families.
+Richard also directed Wilder’s cost-benefit and return on investment studies and was part of the leadership of Minnesota Compass.

 Richard holds a doctorate in American Studies from the University of Minnesota.